What many new home stagers don’t realize is that the home stager is often hired before the Realtor for a given property.

 You can recommend another real estate agent and earn the referral fee, or you can say, “As it happens, I have my real estate license and would be happy to handle the listing for you.”

 Home staging generates the highest value leads for real estate agents

-  In other words, staging can become a way to generate really hot leads for your real estate business, but because you approached it as a home stager first, not a real estate agent who stages houses, you’re attracting those clients who would not necessarily have come to you if they were just looking for a real estate agent.
+In other words, staging can become a way to generate really hot leads for your real estate business.
+Because you approached it as a home stager first (not a real estate agent who stages houses), you’re attracting clients who would not necessarily have come to you if they were just looking for a real estate agent.